microsoft/Recognizers-Text/Python/README.md

     This recognizer will find any dimension presented.
 E.g. _"The six-mile trip to my airport hotel that had taken 20 minutes earlier in the day took more than three hours."_ will return _"6 Mile"_.

-    `NumberWithUnitRecognizers.recognize_dimension('The six-mile trip to my airport hotel that had taken 20 minutes earlier in the day took more than three hours.', Culture.English)`
+    `recognize_dimension('The six-mile trip to my airport hotel that had taken 20 minutes earlier in the day took more than three hours.', Culture.English)`

     Or you can obtain a model instance using: